Contemplating buying your new home in Oakland?

-Purchasing a home can be stressful for a lot of people, but with a little planning ahead of time, it isn't all that difficult.
-So they'll understand exactly what to expect, I'll provide buyers with a road map of the entire deal.
-These are my nine steps to purchasing a home.
-When you're ready to get started, simply contact me here or e-mail me at .
-I'm happy to answer any questions you have regarding this information.
+Buying a home is a stressful event for a lot of people, but with some up-front planning, it isn't that complicated.
+So they'll know exactly what they can expect, I like to supply buyers with an overview of the whole deal.
+Below are my nine steps to buying a home.
+If you have any questions about any of this information or if you're prepared to get started, you can contact me here or e-mail me at .

-Before you begin looking for a home, there are many things you should contemplate.
-When you begin your search, you'll probably want to assemble an index of items you want, plan for what neighborhoods you'd like to live in, and start working on your budget.
-Keeping your mortgage payment less than a third of your monthly income is a good guideline to follow.
+There are plenty of things you need to take into account before starting your home search.
+When you begin your search, you'll want to assemble a check list of must-have features, get a feeling for what neighborhoods you'd like to live in, and begin working on your budget.
+Keeping your mortgage payment around a third of your monthly income is a good principle to go by.

-Step 2 – Connect with a real estate agent
+Step 2 – Speak with a real estate agent

-BRE # 01208644 comes in.
-We can arrange a time to meet so we can talk about your real estate needs and get an idea of your plans for the future.
-We'll discuss neighborhoods, schools in the Oakland area, the mortgage and housing industries, and any other economic factors that could affect your buying decision today or in the future.
+That's where I can help.
+I'd be happy to book a time to get together with you and communicate with you about why you want to buy a home and get an idea of your future plans.
+We'll talk about everything from neighborhoods, schools in the Oakland area, the mortgage industry, to any other economic factors that may potentially affect your purchase today or in the future.

-BRE # 01208644 works with some of the best mortgage professionals in Oakland, so you can rest assured that you're in great hands.
-They will assist you in figuring out which type of loan is best for you and help you get approved.
+In addition, I'll help you get started on your loan.
+There are some excellent mortgage professionals in Oakland, and I work with a lot of them, so you can rest assured that you're in great hands.
+They will help you figure out which type of loan is best for you, as well as help you get approved.

-Following our initial meeting, I'll start finding available houses on the market that are great for you.
-I'll research many of the houses and exclude the bad ones, and then we'll schedule appointments to view the houses when it's most convenient for you.
+After our first meeting, I'll start searching for available homes on the market that are a great fit for you.
+I'll preview most of the homes and eliminate the duds, and then we'll schedule appointments to view the houses at a time that's convenient for you.

-As we tour the homes, I'll point out good features and bad ones.
-And I'll ask you about things you like and don't like.
-For the most part, buyers change their wish list as we tour homes and some features become more important than others.
-If that's the situation, I'll search all the listings once again and trim it down to the home you've been dreaming about.
+As we tour homes, I'll show you the positive features and negative ones.
+And I'll ask you to tell us about things you like and don't like.
+Frequently, buyers change their list of must-haves as we view houses and some features become far more crucial than others.
+If that happens, I'll go back through all the listings one more time and narrow it down to the home you've been wishing for.

-My understanding of the Oakland home market is an imperative factor in your home search.
-I am conscious of all the neighborhoods and schools, and I can communicate certain districts are "hot" and demand immediate action and some that are "cold" and allow for careful examination.
+My awareness of the Oakland market is a crucial factor in your house search.
+I am conscious of all the schools and neighborhoods, and I can communicate what districts are "hot" and demand immediate action and some that are "cool" and allow for more examination.

-As we view houses, I'll let you know when the seller's asking price has room for bargaining and also when I think the house is "priced to sell."
-When working with an agent, be careful and make sure you ask a lot of questions.
-Any REALTOR will claim to comprehend the home market.
-If things don't add up, call me at 5106010116 or e-mail me at , and I'd be happy to answer your questions.
-My knowledge of the market will help you stay a step ahead through the entire process.
+As we tour homes, I'll make sure to communicate if the list price has room for bargaining or if I believe the home is "priced to sell."
+When working with an agent, be careful and be sure to ask lots of questions, as any real estate agent will tell you they know the housing market.
+If it doesn't seem like they know everything, just call me at 5106010116 or e-mail me at , and I'll be glad to answer any questions you may have.
+My knowledge of the market will keep you a step ahead through the entire process.

-I'm sure we'll find the house of your dreams in Oakland.
-When that happens, I'll thoroughly create your home purchase offer.
-The offer will be made to fit your needs and the home.
-We'll include many contingencies, such as getting financing, completing the home inspection, and a clear title.
+I'm sure we'll find your dream home in Oakland.
+When we do, I'll thoroughly develop your home purchase offer.
+The offer will be made to suit your needs and the home.
+We'll include many contingencies, such as getting financing, carrying out the inspection, and a clear title.

-When we submit your purchase offer, you'll want to present "earnest money."
-This is a cash deposit made to the home seller to secure the offer to purchase the property, and it's usually applied to the closing costs.
-If the offer is accepted by the seller, we should close on the property within 30 to 60 days after.
-This allows necessary time for your mortgage financing.
+Upon presenting your offer, you'll need to submit "earnest money."
+This is a cash deposit submitted to the home seller to secure the offer to purchase the property.
+The amount is usually applied to the cost of closing.
+If the seller accepts the offer, we should close on the property within 30 to 60 days after.
+This allows ample time for your mortgage financing.

 Step 6 – Negotiate

-Most contracts don't close on the beginning offer.
-It's very common to receive a counter offer.
-Don't let this discourage you.
-We'll talk about whether or not to accept the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+Most deals don't close on the beginning offer, and it's really common to receive a counter offer.
+But don't let this intimidate you.
+We'll talk over whether or not to consent to the counter offer, submit our own counter offer, or decline the seller's offer and go on.

-How aggressively we negotiate the contract depends on market circumstances.
-In addition, we'll work within your financing budget.
-And at the end of the day, we'll assemble a contract that works well for you.
+Market conditions determine how aggressively we negotiate the contract.
+In addition, we'll work within your financing constraints.
+And at the end of the day, we'll compose a deal that is best for you.

 Step 7 – Get a loan

-Once the deal is finalized, you'll start working with your lender to close the loan.
-It won't take long at all if you're already pre-qualified, but you'll want to keep in close contact with your lender.
-And I'll deal with all the property information your mortgage lender needs to close the loan.
+Upon completing the deal, you'll begin working with your mortgage lender to close the loan.
+If you've been pre-approved, this shouldn't take much time at all, but you should to keep in close contact with your lender.
+And I'll handle all the property information your lender needs to close the loan.

 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) detailing your closing costs within three days of getting your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of getting your loan application.
-The estimate rests on the loan amount, and RESPA requirements mandate that it has to contain all closing costs and fall within a tight range of accuracy.
-I'll go over the estimate and let you know if everything looks okay.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of receiving your loan application.
+The estimate rests on the loan amount, and RESPA requirements dictate that it has to contain all closing costs and fall within a precise range of accuracy.
+I'll go over the estimate and let you know if everything looks good.

 Then it's time to close on your house.
-This will probably happen at a title company or escrow office and will most often be a smooth and relaxed occasion.
+This will most likely take place at a title company or escrow office and will most likely be a smooth and relaxing occasion.

 Step 9 – Move in

 Congratulations!
 It's time to move into your new home.
 Enjoy it.
-And if you need anything, make sure you call me at 5106010116 or e-mail me at .
+And if you have any questions, be sure to call me at 5106010116 or e-mail me at .

 Thomas-Chambers Company